 Pressures fuelled by tourist development concerns and military needs, and the extension of bureaucratic control over formerly remote areas, saw round-ups of Aboriginal people and their removal from their lands to government camps and settlements such as Kintore, Papunya and Yuendumu.
-Dunlop came back from the Giles trip and arranged – with the Australian Institute of Aboriginal Studies (later AIATSIS) providing funding and acting as producer – to return in 1962 to make ethnographic films.
-He took 2 newly-arrived families from a government ‘settlement’ back to their country and they showed him various aspects of their life in the desert.
-This resulted in the publication of a 19-part series of films made over the next 6 years entitled People of the Australian Western Desert.
+Dunlop came back from the Giles trip and arranged – with the Australian Institute of Aboriginal Studies (later AIATSIS) providing funding – to return in 1965 and 1967 to make ethnographic films.
+He filmed 5 families as they showed him various aspects of their life in the desert.
+This resulted in the publication of a 19-part series of films entitled People of the Australian Western Desert.

 This series was widely shown and greeted with much acclaim.
 In 1967 Dunlop edited 3 parts of the series into a cinema release version called Desert People.
-This film went on to win even greater acclaim, including a Golden Lion at the Venice Film Festival.
+This film went on to win even greater acclaim, including awards in Prades (France), Edinburgh, Padua, Australia, New York and Chicago.
 It was screened all over the world and for many people the images in it became their defining images of Aboriginal Australians.

 Dunlop also promoted a greater understanding of earlier ethnographic film, overseeing the preservation and screening of Walter Baldwin Spencer’s films that then lay in disuse and neglect.
 He used this footage in screening programs around the world and lectured on the history of ethnographic film in Australia, building on the international impetus that resulted from the 1966 UNESCO conference.